^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-One of the ideas resulting from the theory of balanced nutrition is the creation of ideal food and ideal nutrition.
-In the late nineteenth and early twentieth centuries, the basic concept of improving food and nutrition was outlined.
-So, already in the XIX century there was an idea about the formation of the most improved food due to the enrichment of food substances directly involved in the metabolism, and the discard of ballast substances.
+One of the ideas that is a consequence of the theory of balanced nutrition is the creation of ideal food and ideal nutrition.
+At the end of the 19th - beginning of the 20th century, the basic concept concerning the improvement of food and nutrition emerged.
+Thus, already in the 19th century, the idea arose of creating the most improved food by enriching food products with substances directly involved in metabolism and by discarding ballast substances.

 Elemental nutrition

-The idea of creating the ideal, maximally useful food at the end of the 19th and the beginning of the 20th century was transformed into the idea of constructing a mixture of substances necessary for maintaining life and not requiring an optimal ratio, that is, the idea of creating so-called elemental or monomeric substances.
-The idea of elemental nutrition was that the oligo- and polymeric food we consume should be replaced by food consisting of elements participating in the metabolism.
-This food should consist of sets of amino acids, monosaccharides, fatty acids, vitamins, salts, etc. It was supposed that such food will satisfy the human needs in exact accordance with the peculiarities of its metabolism.
+The idea of creating an ideal, maximally useful food already at the end of the 19th - beginning of the 20th century transformed into the idea of constructing a mixture of substances necessary for maintaining life and not requiring an optimal ratio, that is, into the idea of creating so-called elemental, or monomeric, substances.
+The idea of elemental nutrition boiled down to the fact that the oligo- and polymeric food that we consume should be replaced by food consisting of elements participating in metabolism.
+This food should consist of sets of amino acids, monosaccharides, fatty acids, vitamins, salts, etc. It was assumed that such food would satisfy human needs in exact accordance with the peculiarities of his metabolism.

 Parenteral nutrition

-A consequence of the theory of balanced nutrition is the idea, formulated in a brilliant form in 1908 by P.-E.-M. Berthelot, that one of the main tasks of the twentieth century is the direct introduction of nutrients into the blood, bypassing the gastrointestinal tract.
-Currently, direct (intravascular or parenteral) nutrition has become a widespread and very effective means of direct introduction into the blood of nutrients, used in the treatment of various diseases for quite long periods of time.
-In particular, in the review of PS.
-Vasil'eva (1988) described a number of specialized mixtures used in clinical practice for parenteral nutrition and highlighted their positive role in the correction of various diseases (metabolic disorders, in particular protein, various injuries, including burns, disorders of the gastrointestinal tract, in particularly surgical interventions, oncological diseases, liver, kidney and others pathology.
+A consequence of the theory of balanced nutrition is the idea, clearly formulated back in 1908 by P.-E.-M. Berthelot, that one of the main tasks of the twentieth century is the direct introduction of nutrients into the blood, bypassing the gastrointestinal tract.
+Currently, direct (intravascular or parenteral) nutrition has become a widespread and very effective means of directly introducing nutrients into the blood, used in the treatment of various diseases for fairly long periods of time.
+In particular, the review by P.S.
+Vasiliev (1988) provides characteristics of a number of specialized mixtures used in clinical practice for parenteral nutrition, and highlights their positive role in the correction of various diseases (metabolic disorders, in particular protein; various injuries, including burns; gastrointestinal tract disorders, in particular surgical interventions; oncological diseases; pathology of the liver, kidneys and a number of others).